setupProject calls a sequence of functions in this order:

 Logical.
 Should the binary RStudio Package Manager be used on Linux (ignored if Windows)

-packages installed in a project-level library, if TRUE
+packages installed in a project-level library, if TRUE.
+Default is TRUE.

 then there will be a warning, indicating this won't persist.
 If the user is